RanitPradhan/LOGICDATA/README.md

   <img src="https://github.com/RanitPradhan/LOGICDATA/blob/master/images/img_1.jpg">

-4. We need to take one annoation here.
-We can take two different annoations but no need to take for this problem.
+4. We need to take one annotation here.
+We can take two different annotations but no need to take for this problem.

   <img src ="https://github.com/RanitPradhan/LOGICDATA/blob/master/images/img_2.jpg">